nuxt/docs/en/api/pages-scrolltotop.md

 - **Type:** `Boolean` (default: `false`)

 By default, Nuxt.js scrolls to the top when you go to another page, but with children routes, Nuxt.js keeps the scroll position.
-If you want to tell Nuxt.js to scroll to the top when rendering your child route, set `scrollToTop: true`:
+If you want to tell Nuxt.js to scroll to the top when rendering your child route, set `scrollToTop` to `true`:

 ```html
 <template>